IanCannonGA/GA-Project-1/readme.md

   2.1.
 The player "wallet."\
   2.2.
 The readouts of the slot machine reels.\
   2.3.
 The amount wagered from the wallet.\
+  2.4.
+The current wallet amount remaining.\
-  (ICEBOX 2.4.
+  (ICEBOX 2.5.
 The number of rounds played.)

 _3. Create cache elements:_\
   3.1.
 All three reels.\